BawdyAnarchist/quBSD/Future_Development.md

 	- Update the guides regarding #defaults in jailmap.

 jail -r
-	- <net-jail> is causing an "Operation not permitted" error
+	- <net-jails> are getting an "Operation not permitted" error, I think on wg attempted changing of resolv.conf

 ### MINOR UPGRADES